 Resource: Oh Snap, Can I Legally Use That Photo

 I use Big Stock Photos from many of many stock photos and all the images on 12 Most too.
-It’s easy to find them and reuse if I need to and I know that I have permission to use them all for my personal usage or client work.
+It’s easy to find them and reuse if I need to, and I know that I have permission to use them all for my usage or client work.

 My splurge recommendation for photos is Stocksy.com.
-I absolutely love their creative, non-stock photos.
+I love their creative, non-stock images.

 Present Professional Content

 Using this fantastic free site that I found called PlaceIt, I created this video with a screencast from my desktop.
 I loaded it to YouTube, added music, and embedded the video into this blog post.
 It took less than a half-hour to complete.
 You could also add annotations, a YouTube bumper for your brand, or clickable links for your products or services.

 Adding motion to your content can grab the attention in a post or social media.
 Creating GIFS may seem complicated, but there are easy ways to incorporate them into your content.
 The below GIF was grabbed from Giphy – there are thousands to choose from sorted by themes and hashtags.
 I used the embed code to add it to the text side of my WordPress site.